felipedau/password/README.md

 ## Installing

 Unfortunately, the only way that I found to call a python function from JavaScript was creating a web app using [Flask].
+Therefore, you need to install it with:

+> pip install Flask

-Therefore, after cloning the repo, you have to run `./app.py`.
+After cloning the repo, you have to run `./app.py`.
 I set the host to `http://127.0.0.1:5000` (default).
 If you get a different one when you run the app, make sure to change the **third** line of `password.js`:

 > url: 'http://127.0.0.1:5000/generatePassword',